top of page

 Asam Church

-About a 7 to 8-minute walk from Marienplatz will take you to this catholic church in Munich.
+A 7 to 8-minute walk from Marienplatz will take you to this catholic church in Munich.
 The church is small but every bit lavish with elaborate interiors swathed in gold.

 Beautiful frescoes adorn the ceiling and the heavily embellished walls.